 - To uphold the good name of NDNA

-- To deal honestly and fairly in business with members, employees, competitors, parents, partner organisations and the public
+- To deal honestly and fairly with members, employees, competitors, parents, partner organisations and the public.

-NDNA will notify existing members of the introduction of this Code [and will make available a copy of the Code on its website].
-The Strategic Board has approved the final wording and adoption of the Code.
-Existing members are deemed to accept the Code from the date of implementation of 1 April 2010 in accordance with article 75 of the Articles of Association.
+NDNA will notify existing members of the introduction of this Code [and will make available a copy of this Code of Conduct on the NDNA website].
+The Strategic Board has approved the final wording and adoption of the Code of Conduct.
+Existing members are deemed to accept this Code of Conduct from the date of implementation of 1 April 2010 in accordance with article 75 of the Articles of Association.

-New members will be made aware of the Code and required to commit to it when they join NDNA.
+New members will be made aware of this Code of Conduct and required to commit to it when they join NDNA.

-The Code will be binding on all members throughout the term of their membership, and non-compliance with the Code may lead to expulsion as a member, without the refund of membership fees.
+This Code of Conduct will be binding on all members throughout the term of their membership, and non-compliance with this Code of Conduct may lead to expulsion as a member, without the refund of membership fees.